-Florida 618 is the tolled Leroy Selmon Crosstown Expressway, taking an east-west path across Tampa.
-An elevated highway, the route is the fastest way to cross downtown Tampa and connect to the Gandy Bridge along U.S. 92.
+Florida 618 is the tolled Selmon Crosstown Expressway, taking an east-west path across Tampa.
+Partially an elevated highway, the route is the most direct route between Brandon and Downtown and the fastest way to cross South Tampa to connect with the Gandy Bridge along U.S. 92.

 In 1960, planners wanted to build a second east/west freeway in Tampa about five miles north of Interstate 4.
 Traffic along Florida 574 would eventually be too much for the arterial to handle, and it would require a separate freeway corridor in addition to Interstate 4.
-In 1962, a feasibility study done by Wilbur Smith and Associates told the Department of Roads that the freeway would better serve needs south of Interstate 4.
-This would better handle traffic from the burgeoning suburban areas of Brandon, and southwest Tampa.
+In 1962, a feasibility study done by Wilbur Smith and Associates told the Department of Roads that the freeway would better serve needs south of Interstate 4 and more efficiently address traffic demands from the burgeoning suburban areas of Brandon and South Tampa.

 Until 2002, none of the trailblazers along this route showed Toll Florida 618, as this was a hidden designation.
 That changed with the creation of a newer reassurance shield and trailblazer.
-Currently, there are four kinds of trailblazers for the Selmon Crosstown Expressway: (1) Toll Florida 618 shields, (2) white shields with the words "Selmon Crosstown Expressway" and the image of a pirate hat, (3) royal blue squares with the picture of a buccaneer (pirate) on them, and/or (4) black on white signs with the words in plain text "Tampa Crosstown Expressway."
+This led to four kinds of trailblazers for the Selmon Crosstown Expressway: (1) Toll Florida 618 shields, (2) white shields with the words "Selmon Crosstown Expressway" and the image of a pirate hat, (3) royal blue squares with the picture of a buccaneer (pirate) on them, and/or (4) black on white signs with the words in plain text "Tampa Crosstown Expressway."
 The latter signage is the oldest.

 A new trailblazer for the Lee Roy Selmon Expressway was unveiled by the Tampa Hillsborough Expressway Authority on July 28, 2008.
 This coincided with the dropping of "Crosstown" from the expressway name.
 These signs replace all other types of trailblazers.